CodeObia/iso_3166-1/README.md

 The list of countries and codes are downloaded from https://salsa.debian.org/iso-codes-team/iso-codes/-/blob/main/data/iso_3166-1.json

-> Get countries information with ISO 3166-1 alpha-2, ISO 3166-1 alpha-3 and ISO 3166-1 numeric, name, official name and flag
+> Get countries information with ISO 3166-1 alpha-2, ISO 3166-1 alpha-3 and ISO 3166-1 numeric, name and official name

 ## Installation